mcosovic/JuliaGrid.jl/docs/src/manual/dcOptimalPowerFlow.md

 ```
 If you want to exclude these constraints and skip their formation, you can utilize the `balance = false` keyword within the [`dcOptimalPowerFlow`](@ref dcOptimalPowerFlow) function.
 By specifying this keyword, you indicate that the problem does not involve active power balance constraints.

-Additionally, we provide the [`deleteBalanceActive!`](@ref deleteBalanceActive!) function to delete the active power balance constraint associated with a specific bus.

 ---

 ##### Voltage Angle Difference Limit Constraints